FrankBoesing/TeensyFMTransmitter/README.md

 # TeensyFMTransmitter

-Very first version, with a lot TODOs, more a study than read to use.
+Prototype version, more a study than ready to use.

+* Pre-emphasis filter implemented
+* interpolation implemented in order to be able to accurately produce the MPX-signal
+* Stereo implemented

 DO NOT CONNECT A WIRE AS ANTENNA